All Products

 • Windows Server Version 2004 Datacenter Edition

-Manage an instance by using PowerShell
+Manage an instance with PowerShell

 Windows instance